lehicaldwel/Code-refactor/README.md

 # **Refactoring**
 > #  *Horiseon*

-Your number one online website to boost your bussiness to the next level!
+Your **number one** online website to ***boost*** your bussiness to the next level!

 Horiseon is your one stop destinantion to help find success in your bussiness!

-Horiseon is a fast reliable source to reach your views.
+Horiseon is a fast reliable source that will help you  reach your viewers.

-Horiseon gives the bussiness owners to free share and talk about their business.
+Horiseon allows bussiness owners to freely take control of their own bussiness and the ideas and goals they set to achieve.

 Social Media has never this easy!
-With Horiseon we break down your bussiness and find the right platform for you!
+With Horiseon we are able to find the right platform for you!
+With Horseon analytics find what yours best for your bussines!

  - - -